openfaas/openfaas.github.io/_posts/2021-05-12-r-templates.md

 dark_background: true
 ---

-Let's bring R to the cloud!
-Use the power of R for data science serverless-style.
+Learn how to combine the power of R with Serverless for data science.

 ## Introduction

+> This is a guest post by Peter Solymos.
+Peter reached out to me after becoming an OpenFaaS Sponsor.
+He wanted to help other data-scientists like himself understand the value of combining R with functions in the cloud.
+Hope you enjoy the post and feel free to reach out to us via [OpenFaaS Slack](https://slack.openfaas.io/) with comments, questions and suggestions.

-In this post first I will introduce you to the [R](https://www.r-project.org/) templates for OpenFaaS, then I will build a function that pulls data from a COVID-19 API, fits a time series model to the data, and makes a forecast for the future case counts.
+In this post I will introduce you to the [R](https://www.r-project.org/) templates for OpenFaaS, then I will build a function that pulls data from a COVID-19 API, fits a time series model to the data, and makes a forecast for the future case counts.

 > This post is written for existing OpenFaaS users, if you're new then you should [try deploying OpenFaaS](https://docs.openfaas.com/deployment/) and following a tutorial to get a feel for how everything works.
 Why not start with this course?
 [Introduction to Serverless course by the LinuxFoundation](https://www.openfaas.com/blog/introduction-to-serverless-linuxfoundation/)